Use Sound Check to test your stream quality:

 2) Reset your router before you broadcast: This only takes a couple minutes and will ensure your router is running at optimal speed.

 3) Be as close to your router as possible when streaming: The further you are from your router, the weaker your connection will be.
 Being in the same room as your router will give you the strongest connection.

 Note: Many internet-provider supplied routers are not the highest quality.
 If your router isn't giving you the broadcast quality you want, consider upgrading to Google Nest, eero, or one of these options recommended by PC Mag.

-If you hear 'glitches' in your broadcast then it's almost certainly related to your internet connection.
-On all broadcasts, we implement a small buffer to allow your broadcast to bounce back during small periods of internet down time.
-If that connection down time persits then some data can be lost, which can cause your broadcast to sound glitchy.
+If you hear 'glitches' in your stream then it's almost certainly related to your internet connection.
+On all streams, we implement a small buffer to allow your connection to bounce back during small periods of internet down time.
+If that connection down time persists then some data can be lost, which can cause your stream to sound glitchy.

-If you experience this, first make sure you're on the latest Blast Box firmware and/or version of our broadcasting software.
+If you experience this, first make sure you're on the latest device firmware and/or version of Broadcast Software.
 After that, take all of the steps above to ensure your connection is strong.
 If the glitching continues, there may be environmental factors on your network or through your internet service provider, which are out of our control.
 In this case, we will refund you for your purchase.
 As always, email email@example.com to troubleshoot any issues.